Cargo plane flying over shipping containers

 • $200 for countries with an effective IEEPA tariff above 25%

-Postal operators suspend shipments to U.S.
+Postal operators suspended shipments to U.S.

-“We are honored to join the UPU Consultative Committee and contribute to shaping a more connected and compliant global trade environment,” said Craig Reed, GM of Cross Border at Avalara.
+“We are honored to join the UPU Consultative Committee and contribute to shaping a more connected and compliant global trade environment,” said Craig Reed, GM of Cross-Border at Avalara.
 “Avalara’s mission of simplifying the complexities of cross-border compliance aligns closely with the UPU’s efforts to modernize postal infrastructure, streamline customs processes, and foster innovation.
-Together, we can unlock global growth opportunities for businesses and improve the delivery experience for consumers worldwide."
+Together, we can unlock global growth opportunities for businesses and improve the delivery experience for consumers worldwide.”

 Impact on businesses

-With CBP cracking down on enforcement and President Trump keen on making last-minute de minimis tariff changes, ecommerce businesses should be proactive and do all they can to streamline cross-border sales.
+Companies that ship low-value goods into the U.S. may want to alert consumers of potential delays and increased costs, and plan accordingly.
+Ecommerce businesses should do all they can to streamline cross-border sales.
 Assigning the correct 10-digit HTS code to all low-value imports can help, as can confirming all imports comply with current trade restrictions.

 “Accurate and complete HTS codes ensure streamlined processing through customs, increase trade visibility and efficiency, and help maintain the integrity of the supply chain,” says Bogdan.
 Given the heightened focus on compliance, international sellers that proactively adopt cross-border compliance solutions should be in the best position to avoid being held up at customs.